matenestor/advent-of-code/README.md

          and `collect` and `=>` macros
 - Day 2: custom types and enums
 - Day 3: HashSets from the `sets` module
+- Day 4: split string with multiple characters, override a built-in operator by creating my own `func` or `proc`